koduki/http-wrapper/README.md

 GCP Cloud Run is very useful tool to execute small job and it can use any command with docker.
 But the http-server is required as endpoint of Cloud Run.
 It is a little bit tire to create web endpoint each time.
 `hwrap` allows you to wrap your any command without any scripts.
 Just type `hwrap {your commadn}`.

+**Caution:**

+You SHOULD not expose this application to the internet directly to avoid OS command injection.
+This tool is only for backend.
+If you want to publish it, please deploy something frontend and ristrict acceptable paramaters.

 Install
 -------